 If you like to see what you'll be doing, here are some pictures for you to peruse.
 See the recipe card for full instructions.

-Step 2: Add the minced garlic, smoked paprika, fresh thyme, and rosemary to lightly saute them.
+Step 2: Add the fresh thyme and rosemary to sauté them lightly.

 Step 3: Add the diced potatoes and cauliflower to the pot.
 Sauté them for about 5 minutes, stirring occasionally.

-Step 4: Add vegetable broth and nutritional yeast to the pot.
-Cook for approximately 20 minutes
+Step 4: Add vegetable broth, bay leaves, salt, and black pepper to the pot.
+Cook for approximately 20 minutes.

-Step 5: Use an immersion blender or transfer the soup to a blender to puree to your desired consistency.
+Step 5: Transfer most of the soup to a blender to puree to your desired consistency.
+Leave some potatoes, cauliflower, and some broth in the pot for a chunkier soup.

-Step 6: Pour the blended soup back into the pot if using a blender.
+Step 6: Pour the blended soup back into the pot.

 Top Tips